onemoredata/bagger/docs/Config.md

     - If present must be a positive integer
     - How many hours ahead, on production, we future create index specifications

+### Table Management

  - data_storage_mode
     - The storage mode of the data column for the main data tables.
       When the table is created, this will be used to ALTER TABLE and set the storage mode for the column

+### Schaufel Management

+ - kafka_topic
+    - The Kafka topic we are to load data from

+ - kafka_broker
+    - The broker host for Kafka

+ - schaufel_threads
+   -  How many threads to use to load data from Kafka via Schaufel

+ - kafka_consumer_group
+   -  The consumer group to join